case briefs, study aids, case brief, law student case briefs, law school case briefs, casebook coverage

 Here are some tips on finding case briefs:

-Here are some suggestions for getting better results when using our search feature:
+Here are some suggestions for getting better results when using our search bar:

-Still think your case brief should be added?
+Still think your case brief should be added to Quimbee?

 If you're certain you're spelling the query correctly, your case is a principal case, and the case is from a casebook we cover, we'll need to brief it (and sorry we missed it!)